tim42/learnzh/README.md

 # WHAT ARE THE NICE FEATURES

 The setup is automated.
-To setup everything, simply run `./learnzh make_db` and a after a few minutes, everything will be setup and ready to go !
+To setup everything, simply run `./learnzh make_db` and a after a few seconds, everything will be setup and ready to go !

 The code is somewhat clean.
 It's a mess (which is ironic to have right after saying that the code was clean), I use very bad shell constructs, but there are files for the different parts of the tool.